zzzprojects/learn-orm/tutorials/ssis/overview.md

 ## Features of SSIS

-SSIS provides some very useful features which are as follows.
+SSIS provides some very useful features, which are as follows.

  - Organized and lookup transformations
  - Tight integration with other Microsoft SQL family